EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: System Architecture

 \section{System Architecture}

-EpiMob is a web application with separate frontend and backend architecture.
+EpiMob is a web application with a separate frontend and backend architecture.
 The frontend is implemented by React.js (for building user interfaces) and DECK.GL (for visual analysis of large-scale spatial data).
-The backend is designed as a Restful API implemented by Python.
-A set of integrated modules was utilized to construct the EpiMob system, as depicted in Fig.\ref{fig:framework}. \textit{The data preprocessing module} builds the data foundation of EpiMob.
-It performs data cleansing, interpolation, and indexing for raw citywide human mobility data and POI data, and then stores these data in LevelDB; \textit{The interactive module} consists of an epidemic parameter setting view and three interactive policy setting views to help users specify the epidemic parameters and control policies; \textit{The query processing module} receives policy settings from the interactive module.
-It first extracts the people affected by the given policy and then generates a substitution trajectory for each of those affected people; Given the restricted mobility dataset and epidemic parameters, \textit{the simulation module} simulates the spread of the epidemic using our trajectory-based SEIR model; \textit{The evaluation module} acquires and displays the results of our simulation.
-Moreover, to assess the effectiveness of the policies, the module enables the results to be comparatively analyzed.
+The backend is designed as a Restful API implemented in Python.
+A set of integrated modules are utilized to construct the EpiMob system, as depicted in Fig. \ref{fig:framework}. \textit{The data preprocessing module} builds the data foundation of EpiMob.
+It performs data cleansing, interpolation, and indexing for raw citywide human mobility data and POI data and then stores them in LevelDB. \textit{The interactive module} consists of an epidemic parameter setting view and three interactive policy setting views to help users specify the epidemic parameters and control policies. \textit{The query processing module} receives policy settings from the interactive module.
+It first extracts the people affected by the given policy and then generates a substitution trajectory for each affected person.
+Given the restricted mobility dataset and epidemic parameters, \textit{the simulation module} simulates the spread of the epidemic. \textit{The evaluation module} acquires, displays, and analyzes the results of the simulation.